veikman/yamlwrap/README.md

 is less elegant than the average Django app, mixing various concerns united only by the theme of refining YAML to HTML via quearyable SQL.

-`yamldoc.util.file` is more likely than the rest to be of any interest, if you to want to pick and choose code under the license.
-That module handles wrapping and unwrapping of lines (of Markdown) in version-controlled YAML documents.
+If you want to pick and choose code under the license, `yamldoc.util.file` is central.
+It handles wrapping and unwrapping of lines (of Markdown) in version-controlled YAML documents.

 ## History